Do I need to bring my own bedding, mosquito net, food or water?

 There are ATM machines in Lima, in the Iquitos airport as well as in the town of Iquitos.
 There is often a limit of 200 to 400 US Dollars per day or week, depending on the bank and your bank card.
 If you choose to pay for your stay in cash it is advisable to bring your money with you.
 It is also advisable to notify your bank that you will be in Peru.

 How can I pay?

+In Peru only new bills will be accepted.
+Please, prepare new bills from your bank within your country.
+ATM´s in Peru have limited range of access.
 We do not accept paypal or credit cards, travellers cheques or personal cheques.
 We do however accept cash (US Dollars and Soles only) and bank-to-bank transfers.
 More information about this will be provided when your booking is being processed.

 Do I have to wire a deposit and what is the cancellation policy?